Upcoming Dates/Events

 News This MOnth:

-Mrs. Horn, ART - Happy February!
-This month, students are beginning projects with our very own student teacher, Ms. Warren!
-Ms. Warren is starting some fun and innovative projects with our wildcat artists as 3rd through 5th graders approach their showcase (stay tuned for that March date!).
+Mrs. Horn, ART - This month, students are creating works of art with our very own student teacher, Ms. Warren!
+Ms. Warren has some fun and innovative projects with our wildcat artists as 3rd through 5th graders approach their March 10th showcase!

 As always, I hope you are hearing about all of the amazing art your child has been working on.
 (We just finished up with clay!)
 Our lessons take multiple days to complete as we take pride in every little detail!
 By the time your child's showcase rolls around, they will have multiple artworks to take home!
 Once your child's portfolio is at home, feel free to keep collecting their masterpieces in one easy and organized place!
 PLEASE CHECK OUR CLASS INSTAGRAM PAGE @Lanier_Elementary_Artists to take a look inside the art room!
 3rd-5th grade parents, keep an eye out for an email from Artsonia notifying you of any artwork your child has uploaded!
 I will be holding on to most of the artwork in each student's portfolio.
 The portfolios will go home on the night of our showcase in March.